 Dried fruit including prunes, raisins and apricots contain lots of essential nutrients, including iron and calcium.
 They're also a valuable source of fibre to help prevent constipation and piles.
 30g of sultanas, raisins or mixed fruit count as 1 portion of your 5 a day.

-Eggs are another convenient source of protein as well as iron and vitamin D. Make sure they are thoroughly cooked - the white and yolk should be solid not runny.
+Eggs are another convenient source of protein as well as iron and vitamin D. Make sure they are thoroughly cooked - the white and yolk should be solid not runny; Unless of course you are using eggs produced under the British Lion Code of Practice (the red lion logo is stamped on the shell), in which case these are safe for pregnant women to eat raw or partially cooked.

-Water may not be nutritious, but it's even more important to drink about 6-8 glasses a day.
-Skimmed or semi-skimmed milk, fruit juice or herbal teas are good alternatives.
+Water is essential for good health and it's even more important to drink about 6-8 glasses a day during pregnancy.
+Skimmed or semi-skimmed milk, fruit juice or herbal teas are good alternatives to help meet your daily fluid needs.

 Baked beans are surprisingly full of fibre, protein and iron.
 Three heaped tablespoons of beans on wholemeal toast counts towards your 5 a day.